Exabyte-io/icet/doc/userguide/source/advanced/sqs_generation.rst

 :func:`generate_target_structure
 <icet.tools.structure_generation.generate_target_structure>` functions needs
 to be imported together with some additional functions from `ASE
 <https://wiki.fysik.dtu.dk/ase>`_ and :program:`icet`.
-Since the SQS
+It is advisable to turn
-generation may otherwise run quietly for a few minutes, it is advisable to turn on logging.
+on logging, since the SQS generation may otherwise run quietly for a few minutes.

 .. literalinclude:: ../../../../tutorial/advanced/sqs_generation.py
    :start-after: # Import modules